-Here’s what we know for sure: Hazel harnesses the power of the nut.
+What we know for sure: Hazel harnesses the power of the nut.
 And nuts are powerhouses of nutrition.
 Eating a handful of nuts a day can help prevent heart problems and weight gain.
-That’s why nuts are key players in many popular weight-loss programs these days.

 Vinny’s Homemade Hazelnut Chocolate “Nutella”